 Training to be a magistrate

-After the first two years, you’ll have regular ongoing training which will depend on changes in legislation, practice and procedure.
+After the first two years, you will have regular ongoing training which will depend on changes in legislation, practice and procedure.
 This will enable you to keep up to date with changes in the justice system.

 All this training is free and further training is offered if you progress to different roles in the magistracy.